When Perfectly Imperfect is Enough

 I know many blogs I’ve read tout those certain rules about clothing for your shape and only buying things you will wear for the next 10 years.
 Not that this is necessarily bad, but I only hope you don’t get too caught up in a “rule.”
 You are a unique individual and deserve to be seen that way on the outside as well as the inside.

 Understand, I am not suggesting you change everything or become an Advanced Style model.
 As much as I love Ari Seth, even I think his models can be over the top.
 Instead of becoming judgmental though, I have been trying to learn about them and find what I do like in their outfits.
 Because so many of those women are artists.
-And you know how creative those artist can be.
+And you know how creative that artist can be.
 And that is a good thing.

 Maybe there is or should be a little bit of artist in all of us?
 I was beyond happy when one of the winners of my email giveaway said, “Between you and your “moms,” I receive so much inspiration.
 You have taken this gal who generally wore black and grays, sometimes navy blue and browns, into a world of color and pattern!”

-Did anyone else read the backlash regarding Helen Mirren awhile back?
-She was on Instagram wearing a back pack.
+Did anyone else read the backlash regarding Helen Mirren a while back?
+She was on Instagram wearing a backpack.
 And many commented that she was too old to wear it.
-A back pack?
+A backpack?
 Really?
-Since when do back packs have an age limit on them?
+Since when do backpacks have an age limit on them?
 Besides Helen is my icon, and she can rock anything she wants.
-But just remember, NO PIECE of clothing comes with a label that says “only for 20 year olds.”
+But just remember, NO PIECE of clothing comes with a label that says “only for 20-year-olds.”

 I’m not a fabulous writer.
 I ramble on and on and many times don’t always make sense.
 I go on tangents and forget my point half the time.
 But I am passionate about the fact that EVERY one of you is wonderful.
 Because I’ve met many of you.
-And each woman I meet, has some remarkable stories and hills they’ve overcome.
+And each woman I meet has some remarkable stories and hills they’ve overcome.
 Which makes each person who they are.

 And I only write this because I want each of us to embrace our perfectly imperfect bodies and selves.
 And to stop obsessing over some of those fashion rules that we grew up with.
 Have fun.
-Wear the “good” clothes, wear the fun clothes, and definitely wear what makes you happy.
+Wear “good” clothes, wear fun clothes, and definitely wear what makes you happy.